tuxtof/SE-Training-Automation-Calm/active_directory/active_directory_setup.rst

 1. Log into the DC VM with a Remote Desktop connection
 2. create a directory called "scripts" at the root of C:
 3. Create a directory called "logs" in "c:\\scripts"
-4. Copy over the add-users.ps1 and add-users.csv to "C:\\scripts"
+4. Create the add-users.ps1 and add-users.csv to "C:\\scripts" based on code below

 .. code-block:: bash